volatiletech/authboss/README.md

 ab.Config.Core.ViewRenderer = abrenderer.New("/auth")
 // Probably want a MailRenderer here too.

-// Set up defaults for basically everything besides the ViewRenderer/MailRenderer in the HTTP stack defaults.SetCore(&ab.Config, false)
+// This instantiates and uses every default implementation
+// in the Config.Core area that exist in the defaults package.
+// Just a convenient helper if you don't want to do anything fancy. defaults.SetCore(&ab.Config, false, false)

 if err := ab.Init(); err != nil {
     panic(err)